 Kara Chu, ‘25

-At UCLA, she is looking forward to doing research in the linguistics labs, gaining professional experience, studying abroad, and making lots of new friends!
-She is extremely grateful to Mr. Ehrlich, the Norma J. Ehrlich Scholarship, and the Alumni Association, and she’s so excited to join this group of so many inspirational and impactful women!
+She is extremely grateful to Mr. Craig Ehrlich, the Norma J. Ehrlich Scholarship, and the Alumni Association, and she’s so excited to be a part of this group of so many inspirational and impactful women!